 Petrol stations in Switzerland: opening times and payment methods

-Most petrol stations in Switzerland are open from around 6 am to 11 pm, but there are also petrol stations in large cities and on the motorways with a 24-hour service or parking meters.
-You can pay in cash or by debit card.
+Most petrol stations in Switzerland are open from around 7 a.m. to 8 p.m.
+In large cities and on motorways, they are usually open all day or have self-service machines.
+You can pay in cash or by credit card, sometimes also by Maestro card.

 General traffic rules in Switzerland